Dean's Education Advisory Council

 Field Service Division, BCTF

-Starleigh Grass is from the Tsilhqot’in Nation.
-She has been the Senior Policy Analyst at the First Nations Education Steering Committee (FNESC) since 2013.
+Originally from the Tsilhqot’in Nation, Grass also serves as the Senior Policy Analyst at the First Nations Education Steering Committee (FNESC) since 2013.
 FNESC serves BC First Nations students and First Nations communities with respect to education, on and off reserve, and provides second level services to the First Nations Schools Association and Indigenous and Adult Higher Learning Association.
 Starleigh is the FNESC lead on provincial K-12 education and the Secretariat for the BC K-12 Aboriginal Education Partners Table which works collaboratively to improve school success for Aboriginal learners.
 Prior to her role at FNESC Starleigh was a secondary school teacher in Gold Trail School District and Vice-President of the Gold Trail Teachers’ Association.
 Her Master of Arts thesis examined effective pedagogy within Aboriginal controlled post-secondary institutes and her findings have inspired her to be a passionate advocate for increased Aboriginal voice in educational decision making.

 Starleigh has participated in numerous committees and boards including the Standing Committee for Provincial Curriculum, Advisory Group on Provincial Assessment, Core Competencies Group, English First Peoples 10/11 Curriculum Writing Team, BC Teachers of English Language Arts Professional Specialists Association, Truth and Reconciliation Commission BC National Event Education Day Advisory Committee, Reconciliation through Indigenous Education MOOC Advisory Group, UBC Okanagan Aboriginal Strategic Planning Committee, Theytus Books Children and Youth Editorial Committee, Vancouver Foundation Education Advisory Committee, Project Literacy.